PerezCristian-dev/commit-viewer-client/README.md

 # Usage
 After installing the dependencies, you can use the following scripts to interact with the application:
+Make sure you have the server running before initializing the project.
+You can clone the server using:
+`git clone https://github.com/PerezCristian-dev/commit-viewer-server.git` and go to `https://github.com/PerezCristian-dev/commit-viewer-server.git` for details on how to run.

 To run the application in development mode:
 `npm run dev`